4 Steps to Choosing the Right Keywords for SEO

 Keywords for SEO- what are they about?

 What’s more?
-Optimizing your business website for SEO keywords drives traffic to your website, thus improved conversions.
+Optimizing your business website for SEO keywords drives traffic to your website, thus improving conversions.
 There are different types of SEO keywords; these are

 • Short tail keywords

 These comprise one or two words in length.
-They are famous for their high search volume, meaning that most people use them often.
+They are famous for their high search volume, meaning most people use them often.
 Sounds good?
 Not yet!
-Short tail keywords are good and will put your business across a big audience.
+Short-tail keywords are good and will put your business across a big audience.

 However, they are highly competitive, and your business may not rank well with such phrases.
 They may also not work well if your site is new and competing against grand corporations with existing optimized sites.